mateusz-piotrowski/mateusz-piotrowski.github.io/docs/_posts/2021-09-25-help-from-fairy.markdown

 But when the situation is hopeless and even reverse engineering don't give results,
 we could run the [**fairy**](https://www.github.com/mateusz-piotrowski/fairy) app which gives us example causes ; - )

+Currently, it is available in 2 (two) versions:
+- Bash
+- C

+I successively adding new ones - please be patient,
+Also, I inviting you to contribute to this repository.

 It is everything that I have for today.
 Everyone is a blacksmith of own fate.
 Mateusz.